TotallyReal/jekyll-gitbook/_pages/Orthogonal sets - a reminder.md

 ![[standard_basis2.jpg|500]]

-Trying to understand and generalize this properties, led to the definition of orthonormal bases.
+Trying to understand and generalize this properties, led to the definition of orthonormal bases.123112323

 >[!def] Definition: Orthogonal and orthonormal bases
 > Let $V$ be an inner product space and let $\Omega \subseteq V$ be a subset.
 The set is called: